javoire/randomcreations/content/t/interactive-3D-ui-with-unlockable-mouse-cursor.md

 1. We hide the mouse cursor
 1. We add back the crosshair dot widget to the screen

-## 3. Widget Interaction component follows mouse
+## 3. WidgetInteraction component follows mouse

-Now we make the **Widget Interaction** component follow the mouse when it's unlocked.
+Now we make the **WidgetInteraction** component follow the mouse when it's unlocked.
 As opposed to the previous steps; this is not event based, it happens on every **tick**.

 The graph looks as follows, on **Event Tick**: